RetroReversing/retroReversing/categories/misc/Conferences.md

 ## SIGGRAPH 2000
 The website **Gamasutra** (now Game Developer) posted an article about the 2000 version of the conference from a game develoer perspective, you can read it online here: [Siggraph 2000 From a Game Development Perspective](https://www.gamedeveloper.com/programming/siggraph-2000-from-a-game-development-perspective)

 ---
+# Develop (Brighton)
+The Develop conference, which is held in Brighton, UK, had its inaugural event in 2006.
+The conference focuses on the video game development industry and covers various aspects of game development, including programming, design, audio, and business.
+Since its inception, the Develop conference has become an annual event, providing a platform for professionals in the gaming industry to exchange ideas, share knowledge, and network.
+Keep in mind that conference details, such as specific tracks and events, may change from year to year.

+---
 # Consumer Electronics Show (CES)